sbirdsill/PowerShell-PC-Inventory/README.md

 * Add it to shell:startup
 * RMM software such as Datto or ConnectWise Automate

- ### What if I don't have a on-premises file share?
+ ### What if I don't have an on-premises file share?

 Outputting the CSV file to a synced SharePoint site or shared folder shortcut in OneDrive should be possible, however I have not tested this yet.
 I will confirm this at a later date.